 23. How to Be Prepared for Security when entering the Resort

 Don’t let security stress you out too much upon arrival.
 Know Disneyland’s guidelines and rules beforehand to keep from being stopped or held up here.
-You can find a list of prohibited items here.
+We have a list of everything you can bring into Disneyland here.
+You can also find a list of prohibited items here.
 It is also helpful to account for how much time security might take and set aside 20-30 minutes for it.

 24. Stay Entertained by Downloading Fun Apps for Waiting in Line!